shawnbrown/datatest/docs/how-to/outliers.rst

                     'A': [54, 44, 42, 46, 87, 48, 56, 52],  # <- 87 is an outlier
                     'B': [87, 83, 60, 85, 97, 91, 95, 93],  # <- 60 is an outlier
                 }

-                validate.outliers(data, multiplier=2.2)
+                requirement = RequiredOutliers(data, multiplier=2.2)

+                validate(data, requirement)

     .. group-tab:: Unittest

         .. code-block:: python
-            :emphasize-lines: 7,14
+            :emphasize-lines: 9,19

             from datatest import DataTestCase

+            ...

             class MyTest(DataTestCase):
                 def test_outliers1(self):
                     data = [54, 44, 42, 46, 87, 48, 56, 52]  # <- 87 is an outlier

-                    self.assertValidOutliers(data, multiplier=2.2)
+                    requirement = RequiredOutliers(data, multiplier=2.2)

+                    self.assertValid(data, requirement)

                 def test_outliers2(self):
                     data = {
                         'A': [54, 44, 42, 46, 87, 48, 56, 52],  # <- 87 is an outlier
                         'B': [87, 83, 60, 85, 97, 91, 95, 93],  # <- 60 is an outlier
                     }

-                    self.assertValidOutliers(data, multiplier=2.2)
+                    requirement = RequiredOutliers(data, multiplier=2.2)

+                    self.assertValid(data, requirement)

-Once potential outliers have been identified, you need to decide how best to address them---there is no single rule for determining what to do.
+Once potential outliers have been identified, you need to decide how best to address them---there is no single best practice for determining what to do.
 Potential outliers provide a starting point for further investigation.

-In some cases, these extreme values are legitimate and you will want to increase the *multiplier* or allow them (see :ref:`allowance-docs`).
+In some cases, these extreme values are legitimate and you will want to increase the *multiplier* or explicitly allow them (see :ref:`allowance-docs`).
 In other cases, you may determine that your data contains values from two separate distributions and the test itself needs to be restructured.
-Or you could discover that they represent data processing errors or other erroneous values that should be excluded altogether.
+Or you could discover that the values represent data processing errors or other special cases and they should be excluded altogether.

-For more on multipliers, see the :meth:`outliers() <validate.outliers>` reference documentation.

 How it Works